Monday, April 22, 2013

-5. You spend more time planning and organizing solo, no one to share the work.
+5. You spend more time planning and organizing a solo trip, no one to share the work.

 In Italy eating is VERY important.
 Going to diner is the entertainment for the evening often taking hours.
 I only remember seeing one other solo diner in a restaurant in Florence.
 And they put us next to each other.
 I have had waiters look at me with pity and surprise that I am sitting alone.
 Why do people assume solo is sad?

 While these may be some challenges to solo travel, some of the perks in Italy: